Top 10 Grammar Blunders Professors Hate

 Fix: She likes reading, jogging, and swimming.

-Tip: Make list items match grammatically - all -ing, all to-infinitives, etc.
+Tip: Make list items match grammatically - all -ing forms, all to-infinitives, or all nouns.

 Problematic: The conclusion was reached by the researchers after many trials.